amberbzoe/ETH-oxford26-flareproj/README.md

 ### Built on Flare

-**Note to Judges:** This project is part of the Flare Hackathon track.
+**Note to Judges:** This project is part of both the Main (Predictions Markets + DeFi track) and also the Flare Hackathon track.

 - **Network:** Coston2 Testnet (Chain ID 114)
 - **Flare Integrations:** FTSO v2 (price feeds), FDC JsonApi (off-chain event attestation)